-The most famous Civil War treasure and one of Georgia’s greatest mysteries are hundreds of thousands of dollars from the Confederate treasury that went missing at the very end of the Civil War.
+The most famous Civil War treasure and one of Georgia’s greatest mysteries is hundreds of thousands of dollars from the Confederate treasury that went missing at the very end of the Civil War.

-Amongst the official records of the Confederacy were numerous crates and barrels which contained gold and silver coins, bullion, silver bricks, and a substantial amount of fine jewelry donated by women across the South.
-In addition, there was more than $450,000 in gold from Richmond bank reserves, taken to keep it from falling into the hands of the Union.
+Among the official records of the Confederacy were numerous crates and barrels containing gold and silver coins, bullion, silver bricks, and a substantial amount of fine jewelry donated by women across the South.
+In addition, more than $450,000 in gold from Richmond bank reserves was taken to prevent it from falling into the hands of the Union.

-Although the news was bleak, it was the hope of all on board that the struggle of the South could be continued.
+Although the news was bleak, the hope of all on board was that the South’s struggle could continue.

 When the tracks ended at Danville, Davis and his staff began to travel south on horseback.
-Captain Parker ordered the treasure moved to wagons to transport it to the old U.S. Mint at Charlotte, North Carolina.
+Captain Parker ordered the treasure moved to wagons for transport to the old U.S. Mint in Charlotte, North Carolina.
 However, when Parker received word that the U.S. Cavalry was already in the immediate area, he zigzagged several times across the South Carolina-Georgia state line to evade capture.

 In the meantime, Richmond lay in ashes as occupying Federal troops took control.
 Over the next several weeks, General Robert E. Lee surrendered, and President Abraham Lincoln was assassinated.